As UK scrutinizes Facebook, whistleblower to testify - NewsBreak

 Ahead of the hearing, Haugen met the father of Molly Russell, a 14-year-old girl who killed herself in 2017 after viewing disturbing content on Facebook-owned Instagram.
 In a chat filmed by the BBC , Ian Russell told Haugen that after Molly’s death, her family found notes she wrote about being addicted to Instagram.

-Haugen also is scheduled to meet next month with European Union officials in Brussels, where the bloc’s executive commission is updating its digital rulebook to better protect internet users by holding online companies more responsible for illegal or dangerous content.Did you see it?
-Facebook giving you up-to-date climate change info on your page
+Haugen also is scheduled to meet next month with European Union officials in Brussels, where the bloc’s executive commission is updating its digital rulebook to better protect internet users by holding online companies more responsible for illegal or dangerous content.Senator asks Facebook CEO to testify on Instagram and kids

 Under the U.K. rules, expected to take effect next year, Silicon Valley giants face an ultimate penalty of up to 10% of their global revenue for any violations.
 The EU is proposing a similar penalty.